 Chemistry for Dummies - This is for the absolute beginner.
 If time doesn't matter, and you want to take some time to study for the Chemistry CLEP, then I'd start with this book.
 Once you've read it from cover to cover, you should be able to get through the AP book with little problems.
 Between the two of them, you'll be prepared for the Chemistry CLEP.

 The Standard Deviants - Chemistry (3 Pack) - Last but not least, the DVD study option.
 Much like math, I find myself nodding off when I study for science exams.
 The videos do a decent job of keeping you engaged, and are a good alterative if even the Chemistry for Dummies book is putting you to sleep.
 I would recommend using the AP book as well once you make it through these DVD's.
 The book will prepare you for the exam.
 These videos will prepare you for the book.

 InstantCert Academy - Chemistry Exam Feedback - There's only one page worth of notes on this exam, but one post is absolutely packed with good information about what was on his exam.
+You can find this is in the Specific Exam section of the forums which does require a subscription to Instantcert.
 I wouldn't subscribe to InstantCert for this exam alone, but if you're already a member or planning to take some more CLEP's then by all means check it out.

 Also check out some of the other posts about this exam - Free Chemistry Resources.
 These are found in the free forum, and contain quite a few good resources to prepare for this exam.

 If you don't know what InstantCert is, then click here for the scoop as well as a discount code: **InstantCert Academy**